 In the face of extensive in situ elephant population declines, the AZA community supports and participates in numerous conservation projects that take strategic and effective action to protect and conserve these populations as well as raise awareness and engage the public in conservation action.
-AZA-accredited zoos also provide financial and technical support to National Parks and Reserves and conduct fund-raising to further leverage that support.
+AZA-accredited zoos also provide financial and technical support to National Parks and Reserves and conduct fundraising to further leverage that support.

-AZA manages over 450 cooperative Animal Programs that are responsible for developing, implementing, and supporting extraordinary animal management and conservation strategies.
+AZA manages nearly 500 cooperative Animal Programs that are responsible for developing, implementing, and supporting extraordinary animal management and conservation strategies.
 The AZA Elephant Taxon Advisory Group (TAG) examines the conservation needs of the entire elephant taxa and develops recommendations for ex situ population management and in situ conservation strategies based upon the needs of the species.
 The Elephant TAG has developed a Regional Collection Plan (RCP) that specifies the optimal manner in which the ex situ populations should be managed and identifies essential goals, scientific investigations, and conservation initiatives needed that will best serve both the ex situ and in situ populations.

 The AZA Elephant Species Survival Plan® (SSP) Program cooperatively manages the ex situ Asian and African species of elephant populations within and between AZA-Accredited Zoos and Aquariums.
 The Asian and African Elephant SSPs have developed Master Plans which identify ex situ population management goals and recommendations to ensure the sustainability of healthy, genetically diverse, and demographically varied populations.
-The Master Plan also provides a thorough in situ conservation strategy for the species that spans research, public education, fund raising, field projects, and a Reintroduction Program to preserve and protect the in situ populations and their habitats.
+The Master Plan also provides a thorough in situ conservation strategy for the species that spans research, public education, fund raising, field projects, and a reintroduction program to preserve and protect the in situ populations and their habitats.

-AZA and its accredited zoos provide the majority of funding for the International Elephant Foundation (IEF), a 501c(3) non-profit organization that supports a wide variety of elephant conservation and related scientific and educational projects worldwide.
+AZA and its accredited zoos provide the majority of funding for the International Elephant Foundation (IEF), a 501(c)(3) non-profit organization that supports a wide variety of elephant conservation and related scientific and educational projects worldwide.
 Recently, AZA and the IEF announced the 2009 IEF Grant Awards, the funds for which are provided by zoo donations.
 A total of total $165,000 was granted in 2009 to support projects that prevent human-elephant conflict, combat poaching, protect habitat, prevent disease, advance research, and educate people, adding to the $1.4 million that has been awarded to like-minded projects since 1998.